 Digital Assets Law No. 2/2024 (DIFC)

-FSRA Cryptoassets Framework (ADGM)
+FSRA Cryptoasset Framework (ADGM)

 Authorizes exchanges, custodians and advisors to operate under FSRA license in the ADGM.
 Requires physical presence in Emirates and compliance with AML/CFT and common law principles.
 Adopts dynamic guidelines including DAOs and Web3 with innovative and secure approach.
 Prohibits the use of privacy currencies such as Monero.
 Establishes penalties for deceptive practices and requires clarity in advertising of services.